Close

 February 08, 2026 08:26 PM GMT+03:00

-Houston Rockets center Alperen Sengun will make his second consecutive appearance in the NBA All-Star Game after being selected as an injury replacement for Oklahoma City Thunder guard Shai Gilgeous-Alexander, the league announced.
+Houston Rockets center Alperen Sengun made history by becoming the first Turkish player to be selected to the NBA All-Star Game in consecutive seasons, earning his second straight appearance after being named an injury replacement for Oklahoma City Thunder guard Shai Gilgeous-Alexander, the league announced.

 The Turkish national team player, who earned his first All-Star selection in 2024, will join the roster for the 2025 game after Gilgeous-Alexander was ruled out due to injury.
 Sengun becomes the latest addition to a revamped All-Star format featuring two American teams and one World team competing in a tournament-style event.